shachar-israeli/JCE-Exercise-Testing/README.md

 in diffrent console, we run the Tester file.
-*make your own test. use the comments and grade attributes to give the score to every student *when the test is finished, this method will write the results to an XML file ( The file needs to be prepared before - first row: a list of id's of the students)
+*make your own test. use the comments and grade attributes to give the score to every student *when the test is finished, this method will write the results to an exel file ( The file needs to be prepared before - first row: a list of id's of the students)